Every July and August

 “How can we use media to better cover global problems and to aid in possible solutions?”

-Each summer, faculty and deans from universities across the globe participate in the Academy, giving lectures and acting as mentors to small teams of students who work on ‘real-world’ projects on topics of current need.
-(See a recent publication of work from the Academy.)
+Every summer since 2007 — with a year hiatus because of the global Covid-19 pandemic — a score of journalists, experts from industry, the arts, and government, together with faculty and deans from universities across the globe participate in the Academy, have given lectures and acted as mentors to small teams of students who work on ‘real-world’ projects on topics of current need.

 Academy students and faculty study and live at the Salzburg Global Seminar’s home, the 18th century Rococo palace Schloss Leopoldskron, celebrated as an historic center of the arts and scholarship — as well as the movie “home” of the Von Trapp family in “The Sound of Music.”